 LinkedIn is all about building networks and connections.
 With 562 million users, it is important to start marketing on this platform for business success.
 LinkedIn is not only about who you know, but about who your connections know.
 The real power of LinkedIn for business is that it has the ability to tap into existing connections and grow your brand via word of mouth.
 It is also the top-rated social network for lead generation.
-If your LinkedIn marketing strategy is limited to a personal profile, particularly one with an out of date, bare bones resume, it is time to up your game.
+LinkedIn marketing strategies that are limited to a personal profile, particularly one with an out of date, bare bones resume, will not make the cut.
+It is time to up your game.

 So let’s get you prepared with the ultimate LinkedIn marketing guide.

-How to Set Up a LinkedIn Company Page
+How to Set Up a LinkedIn for Business Account

 A company page helps LinkedIn members to learn about your business, your brand and job opportunities with your company.
 Company pages are also a great way to establish industry expertise.
 LinkedIn company pages used to be viewed primarily as HR landing pages for brands.
 Though this is still one way to utilize LinkedIn, the network is also becoming the perfect place to drive business results, raise brand awareness, promote career opportunities and educate potential customers on your products and services.
 Rich content and compelling status updates can help to establish your brand as a leader in the industry.